 There are 4 components to the Electronic Chameleon: the Arduino Nano, the Adafruit Floraboard, the TS3200 color sensor, and a NeoPixel ring.
 This project senses the color of an object placed near the color sensor, and a signal is transmitted to the Neopixel ring and the color is displayed there with LEDs.
+I chose this project because I wanted to learn more about Arduino, a commonly used electronics platform when making projects.
+Now with a basis of Arduino, I can move on to more complicated projects.
+Also, the electronic chameleon takes a concept from nature and applies to engineering.

 Area of Interest